joshua-frey-wsu/YelpDB/README.md

   - the overpriced, popular, and successful businesses,
   - etc.

 The dataset was provided from a "Yelp Dataset Challenge" in 2013, which is available in JSON format [here](https://www.yelp.com/dataset).
-In addition, you will use a [US Census](https://www.census.gov/) zipcode dataset which provides the population and average income for each US zipcode area in the US. **The JSON files are provided in the Yelp-CptS451 folder**.
+In addition, you will use a [US Census](https://www.census.gov/) zipcode dataset which provides the population and average income for each US zipcode area in the US. **The JSON files are provided in the Yelp-CptS451 folder and the zipcode dataset to insert is provided in the zipData.sql file**.

 The instructions and the project description is provided in this repo if you would like to know more in depth details about the project.